![]() ![]() ![]() |

 used port.

-the TCP/IP port that mysqld it's configured to use (variable port
+the TCP/IP port that mysqld it's configured to use (variable port) with

 Host 'hostname' is blocked because of many connection errors.
 Unblock with 'mysqladmin flush-hosts'